 Top 10 Foods Highest in Vitamin C

-Vitamin C is an essential nutrient required for the maintenance of skin, blood vessels, bones and cartilage, and wound healing.
+Vitamin C is an essential nutrient required for the maintenance of many body tissues, including skin, blood vessels, bones, and cartilage.
+Vitamin C is also essential for wound healing.
 (1,2)

 Vitamin C, like zinc and vitamin A, also helps support your immune system.
 (4,5,6)